 Finally, there’s a deployable bullet resistant shield for the rear window and a removable passenger seat and roof panel, which imitates the ejector seat on the Goldfinger DB5.

 The accuracy continues inside, with buyers getting the same radar screen tracker map, a telephone in the driver’s door, an underseat weapons tray and a button for the ejector seat, which is fitted under a flap on the gearstick.
 The rest of the car’s gadgets are operated using a switchboard mounted in the car’s centre console that’s nearly identical to the one in the Bond film.

 Do the DB5 Goldfinger gadgets work?

 To make the DB5 Goldfinger’s gadgets come to life, Aston Martin called on the services of Chris Coubould OBE.
 The special effects guru has worked on countless action movies, including 11 previous Bond films.

-Chris explains the challenges in building the models for the real world.
-“We have licence in the film world to ‘cheat’ different aspects under controlled conditions.
-For instance, we might have four different cars to accommodate four different gadgets.
-We obviously don't have that luxury on these DB5's as all the gadgets have to work in the same car all the time”
+Chris explained the challenges of building movie cars for the real world.
+“We have licence in the film world to “cheat” different aspects under controlled conditions,” he said.
+“For instance, we might have four different cars to accommodate four different gadgets.
+We obviously don't have that luxury on these DB5's as all the gadgets have to work in the same car all the time.”